Ravindra Jadeja: Indian Premier League

 Ravindra Jadeja was selected by the Rajasthan Royals for the inaugural season of the Indian Premier League (IPL) in 2008, and played an important role in their victory (Royals defeated Chennai Super Kings in the final).
 Jadeja scored 135 runs from 14 matches at a strike rate of 131.06, his best score being 36* against Kings XI Punjab.
 He did even better in 2009, scoring 295 runs at a strike rate of 110.90, and conceding fewer than 6.5 runs per over.
 Shane Warne, the captain of Rajasthan Royals, referred to Jadeja as a "superstar in the making".
 Warne also nicknamed him "Rockstar".

 Jadeja sat out the 2010 IPL because of a ban arising from contractual irregularities.
 In 2011, he was bought by the Kochi Tuskers Kerala for $950,000.
 Kochi Tuskers were terminated from the IPL in September 2011, and in the 2012 IPL player auction, Jadeja was bought by Chennai Super Kings for $2 million (approx. Rs.
-9.8 crore) after a tie-breaker with Deccan Chargers who bid the same amount.
+9.8 crores at that time) after a tie-breaker with Deccan Chargers who bid the same amount.
 Jadeja was the most expensive player of the year's auction.
 He won the Man of the Match award in the second match of the season against Deccan Chargers for his all-round performance (48 runs off 29 balls, 5/16 in 4 overs).

-For his performances in 2014, he was named in the Cricinfo CLT20 XI.
+For his performances in 2014, he was named in the ESPNcricinfo CLT20 XI.

 In a Mother's Day game during IPL 2015, Jadeja put in a fine spin bowling performance in Chennai; he took four wickets for 11 runs with a brilliant spell of bowling against Rajasthan Royals.

 In the 19th match of the 2021 Indian Premier League, Jadeja hit 62*, including a joint-highest ever 37 runs in the last over bowled by Harshal Patel.
 He later took 3/13 in his four overs and was named Man of the Match.

-Jadeja was appointed as the captain for the Chennai Super Kings ahead of the 2022 IPL season, replacing MS Dhoni.
+Jadeja was appointed as the captain for the Chennai Super Kings ahead of the 2022 IPL season, after MS Dhoni step down as captain.
 He however stepped down in the middle of the season, handing over the captaincy back to Dhoni.
 He was later ruled out of the tournament due to a rib injury.
 Jadeja and the franchise later unfollowed each other on Instagram, leading to reports about a rift.
 But the CEO of CSK maintained that he was ruled out on medical advice, and denied allegations of the rift.

+In the final of the 2023 Indian Premier League final, Chennai Super Kings required 10 from the final two balls.
+Jadeja hit a 6 and 4 to give CSK the title.

+Ahead of the 2026 season, Jadeja rejoined the Rajasthan Royals via a trade deal with CSK.

+Personal life

+Jadeja married Rivaba Solanki on 17 April 2016.
+They have a daughter born in June 2017.
+Rivaba is an MLA from Gujarat, representing the Bharatiya Janata Party.
+His sister and father are members of the Indian National Congress.